 How do we use and define neurodivergent vs neurodiverse?

-What was just as interesting, and possibly more relevant, was the host of replies and comments under her post, and I’d encourage you to read the post and the comments – I’d repost many of them, but with over 130+ comments, it’s better that you follow the link directly to the post.
+What was just as interesting, and possibly more relevant, was the host of replies and comments under her post, and I’d encourage you to read the post and the comments – I’d repost many of them.
+Still, with over 130+ comments, you should visit the post yourself.
 There is a lot of discussion around how we use inclusive language and a highlight on the different perspectives of people who label themselves as “neurodivergent” or “neurodiverse”.

-Sonny is an Australian-based Keynote Speaker and Educator on Neurodiversity, as well as the Author of We’re All Neurodiverse and The Neurodivergent Friendly Workbook of DBT Skills.
-See her LinkedIn Page here.
+Sonny is an Australian-based Keynote Speaker and Educator on Neurodiversity and the Author of We’re All Neurodiverse and The Neurodivergent Friendly Workbook of DBT Skills.

 Extract from Sonny Jane Wise’s Post:

-“I see a lot of organisations using neurodiverse and neurodivergent incorrectly, so I wanted to clarify the difference between neurodiverse and neurodivergent.
+“I see a lot of organisations using neurodiverse and neurodivergent incorrectly, so I wanted to clarify the difference.

 an individual is neurodivergent.